CoolProp/CoolProp/Web/coolprop/wrappers/Octave/index.rst

     # Run the integration tests
     ctest --extra-verbose

-This building process on windows requires that make is available on the command line.
-It can be obtained as part of MinGW
+This building process on windows requires that make and the ``bin`` folder of Octave are on the ``PATH``.
+The MinGW version of Octave conveniently also includes the MinGW C++ compiler used to build it, look inside the distribution.

 Usage
 =====